-TreePeople, an award-winning non-profit organization serving Los Angeles County, provides expertise in the areas of urban forestry, green infrastructure, multi-benefit projects and environmental education.
+TreePeople, an award-winning non-profit organization serving Southern California, provides expertise in the areas of urban forestry, green infrastructure, multi-benefit projects and environmental education.
 They possess significant experience in public-private stakeholder facilitation, planning and project development, and regional and state water policy strategy.
-TreePeople's staff of 70 professionals also specializes in social equity and community engagement to grow a greener, shadier and more water-secure region.
+TreePeople's staff of more than 100 professionals also specializes in social equity and community engagement to grow a greener, shadier and more water-secure region.